ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 **NOTE**: using assertion code that use a timeout can be a good alternative to using a ``sleep`` command in your test code, or writing explicit custom "wait" functions for things.
-Since the timeout is customizable foreach call, you can have a fine-grained control on how long you want to wait for the events to arrive, and so for a certain condition to be satisfied.
+Since the timeout is customizable for each call, you can have a fine-grained control on how long you want to wait for the events to arrive, and so for a certain condition to be satisfied.

 Custom assertions
 ~~~~~~~~~~~~~~~~~

-To maintain test code clean, readable and in a certain measure reusable, if
+To keep test code clean, readable and in a certain measure reusable, if
 you have a complex assertion based on a query (even better if you need to
 reuse it in multiple tests), you can define a custom `assertpy` assertion.